Alexandra Pelosi: Documentaries

 In 2001, Sheila Nevins convinced Pelosi to leave network news to work exclusively for HBO.
 By 2017, Pelosi had filmed, produced and directed 14 documentary films, of which 13 were collaborations with Sheila Nevins.

 During the 2004 Democratic primaries, Pelosi returned to the campaign trail, this time following the Democratic candidates.
 Her HBO documentary, Diary of a Political Tourist, was accompanied by her first book Sneaking into the Flying Circus: How the Media Turn Our Presidential Campaigns into Freak Shows, about the process of selecting candidates for President of the United States.
 She stated that her conversations with Candy Crowley of CNN, Howard Dean, and Wesley Clark inspired her to write a book.

-Pelosi's documentary Friends of God: A Road Trip with Alexandra Pelosi, focusing on evangelical Christians in America, aired on HBO in 2007.
+Pelosi's documentary Friends of God: A Road Trip with Alexandra Pelosi, focusing on evangelical Christians in North America, aired on HBO in 2007.
 Pelosi interviewed former pastor Ted Haggard for the documentary.
 She followed this with The Trials of Ted Haggard, chronicling Haggard's exile from New Life Church after his sex and drug scandal.
 Alessandra Stanley, reviewing the documentary for The New York Times, called the film "strangely intriguing".
 Los Angeles Times critic Mary McNamara favorably reviewed the documentary, writing that "this heartbreaking little film that may wind up being the most powerful indictment of homophobia since Brokeback Mountain."

 Pelosi went back on the campaign trail in 2008 to document the birth of the Tea Party movement at Republican campaign events for her film Right America: Feeling Wronged - Some Voices from the Campaign Trail, which premiered on HBO on President's Day 2009.

 In 2010, Pelosi turned away from political documentaries to make a 2010 HBO film, Homeless: The Motel Kids of Orange County, follows the children of the working poor in Orange County, California.
 The New York Times praised the film for "advancing a theme of the failed American dream."

 Pelosi was at the 2013 Sundance Film Festival with her film Fall to Grace, about disgraced former New Jersey governor Jim McGreevey.

 In 2015, Pelosi returned to San Francisco to make a film about the tech boom's impact on the city.
 The film, San Francisco 2.0 was described by Recode, as "a clear-eyed, sober recap of what's been going on...Pelosi's tale is also deeply personal; she grew up in San Francisco, but she has lived in New York for a long time.
 A key theme of the documentary is that the San Francisco to which she's returning is very different from the one she left."
 Variety called San Francisco 2.0 "one of her finest."
 The film was nominated for an Emmy for best business reporting.